Chihhaowu/locality-sensitive-hashing/README.md

 # LSH

 ## Description
-**Reference**: an expression matrix E of dimensions m x n, where m are the reference cells and n are the gene expression level

-**Query**: a logical conjunction in the form of (...)
+**Question**: Given a large single-cell expression matrix E of dimensions M×N, where M is the number of cells and N is the number of reference genes.
+The goal of this project is to develop an efficient query scheme or index to allow for “expression pattern” queries, alternatively cell searching, taking vectors that represent gene expression counts as input.
+Read more: https://hackmd.io/@PI7Og0l1ReeBZu_pjQGUQQ/Hyhdz86J5

-Implements locality sensitive hashing using SimHash hash function.
-Returns the index(ces) of E, representing the cell(s) which exhibit expression profiles.
-To complement this approximate nearest neighbors (ANNs) search algorithm, there is a exact match method that compares bitwise all returned cells to find matching full or partial expression patterns.
+The script implements locality sensitive hashing using SimHash hash function.
+Returns the indices of E, representing the cell(s) which exhibit expression profiles that resemble the query vector of gene expression counts.
+To complement this approximate nearest neighbors (ANNs) search algorithm, there is a also a simple exact match function that does bitwise comparision all returned candidates to find matching full or partial expression patterns.

 ## Requirements/Compatibility
 Python 3.9.12